 Journo Resources is a popular website used by journalists to find the right information about freelancing rates, pitching guidelines, and advice.
 You can learn more about the industry from Bright Network’s Journalism & Publishing career path guide which includes a day in the life of a journalist, and an interview with a digital journalist.

-Keep up to date with the industry and start applying with Bright Network’s list of Journalism internships to get you started.
+Keep up to date with the industry and start applying with Bright Network’s list.
+Browse Internships in Journalism to get you started.